offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                          '--------------------------------'
 ```

-In this soft clustering variant of hierarchial clustering, an unrooted tree is used instead.
+In this soft clustering variant of Hierarchical clustering, an unrooted tree is used instead.
 An internal node in an unrooted tree doesn't have a parent or children, it only has neighbours.
 If there is some kind of a parent-child relationship, that information isn't represented in the unrooted tree (e.g. the tree doesn't tell you which branch goes to the parent vs which branches go to children).

 ```{svgbob}
                  A3